kyverno/policy-reporter-docs/docs/getting-started/helm.md

 [![Artifact HUB](https://img.shields.io/endpoint?url=https://artifacthub.io/badge/repository/policy-reporter)](https://artifacthub.io/packages/helm/policy-reporter/policy-reporter)

 The provided Helm Chart is the easiest way to install and configure Policy Reporter.
-Depending on your usage, it provides several values to customize Policy Reporter and its optional compoenents to your individual needs.
+Depending on your usage, it provides several values to customize Policy Reporter and its optional components to your individual needs.

 ## Helm Repository